BOOKS IN SPOTLIGHT 🌟 Educart First Ever HYBRID Sample Papers | Click here to get exclusive discounts.

 The branch that focuses on carbon-containing compounds is organic chemistry.
 Carbon with the help of different bond patterns can form distinct various and complex molecules.
 To get a better understanding of organic compound’s structure, behavior, properties, reactions, and synthesis, organic chemistry is important.

-These are the chapters included in the organic chemistry CBSE curriculum for Class 12.
+These are the chapters included in the organic chemistry CBSE syllabus for Class 12.

 Unit VI: Haloalkanes and Haloarenes